Are you planning to invest in houseplants that can withstand chilly weather conditions?

 While Moss Terrariums aren’t the most ideal winter plants, they can still sustain chilly weather if you store them in a miniature greenhouse.
 For instance, you can consider keeping them in a glass terrarium.

-The glass here will retain the required humidity in the walls while also protecting the plant from extreme heat or cold.
-In addition to shielding the plants, the terrarium can also double up as an iconic artifact in your living room.
+The glass here will retain the required humidity in the walls while protecting the plant from extreme heat or cold.
+In addition to shielding the plants, the terrarium can double up as an iconic artifact in your living room.
 You can even enhance your décor by adding a bunch of other plants belonging to the similar species.

 When it comes to plants that comfortably thrive in the winter cold, our list is absolutely incomplete without Succulents.
 Succulents are highly resilient plants that can sustain any weather condition.